 Legal consideration is another crucial part of any contract.
 This allows anyone reading the agreement to see what benefits each party will receive from taking part in it.

 In legal terms, a contract cannot be considered valid if no consideration exists.
-Instead, it would imply the agreement was operating on a voluntary basis and therefore parties would have no rights to legal recourse if an obligation isn’t carried out.
+Instead, it would imply the agreement was operating on a voluntary basis, meaning parties would have no rights to legal recourse if an obligation isn’t carried out.

 Intention: Are the Parties Interested in Partnering Together?

-Intention (also known as mutuality) means that there is a clear sign the parties wish to do business together.
-Therefore a legally binding contract must also show that the exchange that all the parties named have consented to the transaction.
+Intention (also known as mutuality) means that there is a clear sign the parties wish to do business together or create a partnership.
+In that case, a legally binding contract must also show that the exchange that all the parties named have consented to the transaction.

-In business, this is usually easy to prove given that companies aren’t usually in the habit of exchanging goods and services for free.
-With informal agreements between friends and family members this can be trickier as there isn’t the same presumption of a transaction in this context.
+In business, this is usually easy to prove, given that companies aren’t usually in the habit of exchanging goods and services for free.

-However, the most secure way to prove intention is to put the contract in writing.
+The most secure way to prove intention is to put the contract in writing.
+With legal templates, you can create your agreement and have it approved by a legal professional.
 This commits your agreement to paper, allowing a record to be kept of the terms that have been approved.

 Certainty: Is the Contract Clear?

-To avoid a breach of contract for either party the agreement must create certainty of its essential terms.
+To avoid a breach of contract for either party the agreement must have essential terms that are plainly stated.

 This refers to the commitments listed on paper that are integral to the functioning of the contract.
 For instance, the description of the services or goods being provided by each party.

-Furthermore, the contract must clearly identify its key parties.
+The contract must also clearly identify its key parties.
 Not doing so may lead to a lack of privity.
 This simply means that it may only be enforced by or against parties named on the document.

 Acceptance: Does Everyone Agree?